vrm-c/UniVRM/README.md

 From the [latest release](https://github.com/vrm-c/UniVRM/releases/latest), you can find UPM package urls.

 - For import/export VRM 1.0
-    - You have to install all of the following UPM packages.
+    - You have to install all of the following UPM packages:
         - `com.vrmc.vrmshaders`
         - `com.vrmc.gltf`
         - `com.vrmc.vrm`
 - For import/export VRM 0.x
-    - You have to install all of the following UPM packages.
+    - You have to install all of the following UPM packages:
         - `com.vrmc.vrmshaders`
         - `com.vrmc.gltf`
         - `com.vrmc.univrm`
 - For import/export glTF 2.0
-    - You have to install all of the following UPM packages.
+    - You have to install all of the following UPM packages:
         - `com.vrmc.vrmshaders`
         - `com.vrmc.gltf`